stacks-archive/blockstack-ios/docs/tutorial.md

 layout: learn
 permalink: /:collection/:path.html
 ---
-# Android SDK Tutorial (Pre-release)
+# iOS SDK Tutorial (Pre-release)
 {:.no_toc}

-This tutorial is written for readers who are new to either or both Blockstack and Android to create a decentralized application.
-It contains the following
+This tutorial teaches you how to create a decentralized application using Blockstack's iOS SDK using the following content:
-content:

 * TOC
 {:toc}

-This tutorial was extensively tested using Android Studio 3.1 on a MacBook Air running High Sierra 10.13.4.
+This tutorial was extensively tested using Xcode Version 9.3 (9E145) on a MacBook Pro running Mojave 10.14.
 If your environment is different, you may encounter slight or even major discrepancies when performing the procedures in this tutorial.
 Please [join the Blockstack community Slack](https://slofile.com/slack/blockstack) and post questions or comments to the `#support` channel.

 Finally, this tutorial is written for all levels from the beginner to the most experienced.
 For best results, beginners should follow the guide as written.
 It is expected that the fast or furiously brilliant will skip ahead and improvise on this material at will.
-Fair journey one and all.
+God speed one and all.

 If you prefer, you can skip working through the tutorial all together.
-Instead, you can [download the final project code](images/helloandroid.zip) and import it into Android Studio to review it.
+Instead, you can [download the final project code](images/hello-blockstack.zip) and import it into XCode to review it.

 ## Understand the sample application flow

-When complete, the sample application is a simple `hello-world` display.
-It is intended for user on an Android phone.
+When complete, the sample application is a simple `hello-world` intended for use on an iOS phone.

 ![](images/final-app.png)